femboyfin/dbdideas/killer_perks.md

 - Reduced Pallet Stun Recovery speed to **10%** *(was 25)*
   - Further reduces the remaining downside's impact
 - Increased Vaulting speed to **20/25/30%** *(was 15/20/25)*
-  - Slight numbers buff to increase perk strength, this combined with the lack of downsides could potentially bump it to a level where it's occasionally used outside of full vault speed builds.
+  - Slight numbers buff to increase perk strength, this combined with the lack of downsides could potentially bump it to a level where it's occasionally used outside of full vault speed loadouts.

 ## [Dark Devotion](<https://deadbydaylight.wiki.gg/wiki/Dark_Devotion>) 📉 🗑️

 - Now activates when hitting any survivor with a Basic Attack
-  - Increases perk strength by separating it from specifically the Obsession, you should see more consistent activations of the perk throughout the trial.
+  - This is a reversion of the change made in [6.1.0](<https://deadbydaylight.wiki.gg/wiki/Patch_Notes_6.1.X#:~:text=Dark%20Devotion-,Now%20triggers%20when%20a%20Survivor%20loses%20a%20health%20state%20by%20any%20means%20(was%20just%20basic%20attacks>).
+Increases perk strength by separating it from specifically the Obsession, you should see more consistent activations of the perk throughout the trial.
 Additionally limiting it to Basic Attacks makes the perk slightly less oppressive on higher strength killers and encourages more deliberate and thoughtful activation them.
 - Increased duration to **40/50/60 seconds** *(was 35/40/45)*
   - Sizable numbers buff, increasing the strength a bit by giving you more opportunities to catch someone off guard while your Terror Radius is elsewhere.
 - Now activates only on Basic Attack